Compare School Options

 How long does it take to earn an online master’s in data science degree?

-Ultimately, each remote learner knows best how much time they can devote to their academic studies, and the most important thing is finding a reputable, affordable program that is also willing to work with the schedule needs of its online learners.
+Ultimately, each remote learner knows best how much time they can devote to their academic studies, and the most important thing is finding a reputable, affordable program that is also willing to work with the scheduling needs of its online learners.

 Is an online master's in data science worth it?